Solutions for Smoke, Pollution, and Daily Damage

 The answer: every hair sample was damaged during exposure.
 However, natural hair experienced the least amount of damage while colored, bleached, and gray hair samples all experienced heavy damage.

-The study found that air pollution, photo-oxidation, temperature, and sun exposure were all contributing factors of hair damage.
-They affected protein content, melanin oxidation, and structural quality of the hair.
+The study found that air pollution, photo-oxidation, temperature, and sun exposure were all contributing factors to hair damage.
+They affected the protein content, melanin oxidation, and structural quality of the hair.
 This means all hair types may experience weaker strands, discoloration, and loss of softness after prolonged exposure to environmental pollution.

 That being said, it’s always helpful to know how to care for your hair based on its natural texture.
 Here are a few baseline tips for preventing damaged hair – pollution or no pollution – in the 4 main hair types: straight, wavy, curly, and kinky.